 1. The ti ansfer will not injure other rights 3 1.A Rangen does not have standing to assert injury .4 1.B The Districts' mitigation activities fully offset the impact of the transfer on Snake River flows.
 2. The ti ansfer will not enlarge the use of water right 36-7072 7 2.A The enlargement analysis does not extend to consumption that may occur after the transferred water returns to the waters of the state.
 7 2.B If the Director considers downstream consumption, the Application should still be approved.
 8 3. ransfer is consistent with the conservation of water resources at the state of Idaho.
-4. The transfer is in the local public interest as defined in Idaho Code § 42-202B 5.
-The transfer will not adversely affect the local economy 6.
-Fish propagation is an established beneficial use11 7.
+4. ransfer is in the local public interest as defined in Idaho Code 02B. - 5.
+The ti ansfer will not adversely affect the local economy 11 6.
+Fish p propagation is an established beneficial use 11 7.
 The E SPA Moratorium Order does not prohibit this transfer 11